What is an Offshore Bank Account?

 What is the best country for an offshore bank account?

-It is impossible to select an offshore bank that is best for all people, just as it is difficult to recommend the best U.S. bank.
+There is no one offshore bank that is best for all people, just as it is difficult to recommend the best U.S. bank.
 Practically, the best offshore bank is any financially sound bank that offers prompt customer service and that will accept you as their customer.
 There are banks in all asset protection jurisdictions that meet these requirements.